Mohammed-data/happiness-index/README.md

 - **Socials were helpful but not healing.** They supported — not solved — inner challenges.
 - **The emotional curve was the slowest to change.** Peace came last.
 - **Everything got better with intention.** Nothing improved by accident.
+- **Internal Battle?** we all have it, it's nice to see how other factors make it easier.

 ---